 Pakistan’s Adoption Authority

-There is no central government adoption authority.
-Guardianship proceedings are filed in the family courts.
+Pakistan does not have a central government adoption authority.
+Guardianship proceedings are handled by the Family Courts.

 The process for adopting a child from Pakistan generally includes the following steps:

-- Gain Legal custody of the child in Pakistan
+4. Gain legal custody of the child in Pakistan

 The recommended first step in adopting a child from Pakistan is to decide whether or not to use a licensed adoption service provider in the United States that can help you with your adoption.
 Adoption service providers must be licensed by the U.S. state in which they operate.
 The Department of State provides information on selecting an adoption service provider on its website.